jgrovelab/InfectionCounter/README.md

 # InfectionCounter
-ImageJ plugin for automated quantification of in vitro virus replication by fluorescence microscopy
+ImageJ plugin for automated quantification of in vitro virus replication by fluorescence microscopy.

 Developed by Joe Grove, 2016